 The above-pictured graph shows Dr. Judy's and Dr. Stogsdill's measurements of the percentages of ubiquinol and ubiquinone during the transfer of ingested ubiquinol in large animals from the stomach to the blood.
 Following the ingestion of ubiquinol, the CoQ10 begins to be converted to ubiquinone in the stomach because of the high hydrogen ion concentration.
 In the small intestine, the CoQ10 is almost entirely in the form of ubiquinone.
 In the distal lymph duct, the CoQ10 is, initially, in the ubiquinone form.
 The absorbed ubiquinone then begins to be converted to ubiquinol.
-By the time that the CoQ10 has passed from the lymph to the blood, the total ubiquinol percentage is 96%, and the ubiquinone percentage is 4%.
-These data show the redox conversion of ubiquinol to ubiquinone in the stomach and small intestine and the conversion from ubiquinone to ubiquinol in the lymph ducts on the way to the systemic circulation.
+By the time that the CoQ10 has passed from the lymph to blood, the total ubiquinol percentage is 96%, and the ubiquinone in the stomach and small intestine and the conversion from ubiquinone to ubiquinol in the lymph ducts on the way to the systemic circulation.
 Dr. Judy presented these data to the membership of the International Coenzyme Q10 Association at the association's 8th international conference held in Bologna, Italy, in October of 2015.

-2008: Molyneux: Low Plasma Coenzyme Q10 Is an Independent Predictor
+2008: Molyneux: Low plasma Coenzyme Q10 an independent predictor